Parents in Sports Week 2019

 – Paul Stephenson, NSPCC CPSU

-#ParentsInSportWeek2018 and #InvolvingParents to show your support and spread the word online.
-Make sure you share it alongside our great resources by linking to https://thecpsu.org.uk/parents
+- Use the hashtags and #SportsParents to show your support and spread the word online.
+Make sure you share it alongside our great resources by linking to the CPSU’s website.

-Hand out these flyers to Junior Committee members/PGA Professionals in your clubs or local area:
+- Hand out these flyers to Junior Committee members/ PGA Professionals in your club: Five Top Tips for Working with Parents

 As a parent it’s natural that you would want to be assured of your child’s safety and welfare wherever they are.
 CGI are committed to ensuring that juniors learn and develop in a safe and fun environment.